mrcnski/believeobey.live/_posts/2024-11-12-who-is-the-son.md

 The word for God here is [*elohim*](https://biblehub.com/hebrew/430.htm), and the word for angel is [*malak*](https://biblehub.com/hebrew/430.htm).

-It should be noted that the word "Elohim" is also applied for beings other than YHWH, as seen in <a href="https://www.biblegateway.com/passage/?search=Exodus%207:1&version=WEB">Exodus 7:1</a>, <a href="https://www.biblegateway.com/passage/?search=Psalm%2082:6-7&version=WEB">Psalm 82:6-7</a>, and <a href="https://www.biblegateway.com/passage/?search=John%2010:34-35&version=WEB">John 10:34-35</a>.
+It should be noted that the word "Elohim" is also applied for beings other than YHWH, as seen in {% include inline-verse.html verse="Exodus 7:1" %}, {% include inline-verse.html verse="Psalm 82:6-7" %}, and {% include inline-verse.html verse="John 10:34-35" %}.
 {: .note}

 ---